AdobeDocs/workfront.fr-FR/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md

 >
 >The procedure described on this page applies only to organizations that have not yet been onboarded to the Admin Console.
 If your organization has been onboarded to the Adobe Admin Console, you must perform this action through the Adobe Admin Console.
 >
->For instructions on deactivating a user in the Adobe Admin Console, see the section "Remove users" in the article [Manage users individually](https://helpx.adobe.com/fr/enterprise/using/manage-users-individually.html) or contact your Adobe Admin Console Administrator.
+>For instructions on deactivating a user in the Adobe Admin Console, see the section "Remove users" in the article [Manage users individually](https://helpx.adobe.com/enterprise/using/manage-users-individually.html) or contact your Adobe Admin Console Administrator.
 >
 >For a list of procedures that differ based on whether your organization has been onboarded to the Adobe Admin Console, see [Platform-based administration differences (Adobe Workfront/Adobe Business Platform)](../../../administration-and-setup/get-started-wf-administration/actions-in-admin-console.md).

 -->

-Si un utilisateur ou une utilisatrice quitte l’entreprise, vous devrez peut-être supprimer cette personne d’Adobe Workfront.
-Elle ne doit pas rester active dans le système, car cela créerait une confusion pour les autres utilisateurs ou utilisatrices lorsqu’ils ou elles l’ajoutent à des mises à jour ou lui affectent du travail.
+Si un utilisateur ou une utilisatrice quitte l’organisation, il est recommandé de le désactiver dans le système afin d’éviter toute confusion pour les autres utilisateurs et utilisatrices lors de son ajout à des mises à jour ou de son affectation à des tâches.
 Lorsque vous désactivez une personne, les autres utilisateurs ou utilisatrices ne voient plus son nom lorsqu’ils ou elles recherchent des personnes dans le système.

 Les administrateurs ou administratrices peuvent voir les personnes inactives dans la zone Configuration.